 What Are the Pros & Cons of Living in Atlanta?

 Atlanta is hot right now!
-This Metropolitan city is home to more than 5.7 million people.
+This Metropolitan city is home to nearly 6 million people.
 With an extended history, top-notch restaurants, a popular nightlife scene, plenty of things to do, the benefits of big city living AND mountains and lakes only a short distance away, there’s no wonder why the city's population is increasing.
 While Georgia’s capital may have a lot to offer, not every aspect of the city is ideal for homebuyers.